Uncle Hack (Danger Cats) is Highly Offensive | Andrew Says 90

 (LANGUAGE WARNING)

-Yet another comedian bouncing back from comedy-club cancellations, Brendan a.k.a.
-'Uncle Hack' from hit the Canadian comedian group Danger Cats suffered from an acute case of 'cancel culture' after TikTok videos of some of his stand-up comedy material was criticized on the Chinese social media platform.
-This resulted in some venues refusing to host their comedy-roast shows, even spawning a few protesters.
+Yet another comedian bouncing back from comedy-club cancellations, Brendan Blacquier a.k.a.
+'Uncle Hack' from the hit Canadian comedian group Danger Cats, suffered from an acute case of 'cancel culture' after TikTok videos of some of his stand-up comedy material were criticized on the Chinese social media platform.
+This resulted in some venues refusing to host the group's comedy-roast shows, even spawning a few protesters.

 Behind the RebelNews+ paywall, Brendan gives his hilarious Jesse Ventura impression that you don't want to miss after he and the host get nostalgic about Woodstock '99.